nimeshmaharjan1/portfolio/README.md

 If you would like to use this template just clone the repo and install the dependencies, no vite plugins has been used.
 The package manager I have used is pnpm as it is slightly faster compared to yarn and npm.

+As for the global state management I have used zustand and a package called classnames to handle dynamic utility classes.

 It has been deployed to Vercel: [Live URL](https://portfolio-ten-black-27.vercel.app/)